 Currency in Datasets and Workbooks

-If you are in a NetSuite account with transactions in multiple currencies, or a NetSuite Oneworld account with multiple subsidiaries, amount fields in your datasets and workbooks might display data in multiple currencies.
-To perform arithmetic operations and view totals for these fields, you must consolidate or convert the field values to a single currency.
-This is particularly important if you are working with the transaction, transaction line, or transaction accounting line record types.
+If you're in a NetSuite account with transactions in different currencies, or a NetSuite OneWorld account with multiple subsidiaries, amount fields in your datasets and workbooks might show data in multiple currencies.
+To do math or see totals for these fields, you'll need to consolidate or convert the values to a single currency.
+This is especially important if you're working with transaction, transaction line, or transaction accounting line record types.

 -

-In transaction accounting line, monetary values in amount fields are stored in the base currency of the subsidiary assigned to the transaction.
-The amount fields in this record type can only be consolidated and are typically used for accounting purposes, such as calculating financial results for your entire company, including all subsidiaries.
-In Workbook, currency consolidation consolidates the values of a field to the currency of the lowest level subsidiary that is a common parent to all the subsidiaries that you have access to in your account.
-This is identical to how currency consolidation behaves in NetSuite saved searches and reports.
-By default, when you include amount fields from the transaction accounting line record type in workbook table views, pivot tables, and charts, currency consolidation is enabled.
+In transaction accounting lines, amount fields store monetary values in the base currency of the subsidiary assigned to the transaction.
+The amount fields in this record type can only be consolidated, and are usually for accounting purposes, like tracking financial results for your whole company and all subsidiaries.
+In Workbook, currency consolidation converts a field’s values to the currency of the lowest-level subsidiary that's a common parent to all subsidiaries you have access to.
+This works the same way as currency consolidation in NetSuite saved searches and reports.
+By default, if you use amount fields from the transaction accounting line record type in workbook table views, pivot tables, or charts, currency consolidation is enabled.

 -

-In transaction and transaction line, monetary values in amount fields are stored in the currency of the transaction.
-These values can only be converted and are typically used for operational use cases, such as analyzing total sales of a specific item.
-Currency conversion is an additional tool available in Workbook, which enables you to translate the values of a field from one currency to another currency that you have set up in your account.
+In transaction and transaction line records, amount fields store monetary values in the transaction currency.
+These values can only be converted, and they're usually for operational purposes, like analyzing total sales for a specific item.
+Currency conversion is another Workbook tool that lets you translate a field's values from one currency to another in your account.

-You can apply currency consolidation or conversion to applicable fields directly from the user interface in any workbook visualization.
-To consolidate or convert field values in a dataset, you must use a custom formula field.
+You can apply currency consolidation or conversion to applicable fields right from the user interface in any workbook visualization.
+To consolidate or convert field values in a dataset, you'll need to use a custom formula field.

 For more information about amount fields in each transaction record type, see the video Transaction Data Model in 2020.1.